-Our preference is that you attend SOAR Session A — the dates for each campus will be announced soon.
-Attending this session will allow you to be among the first of the incoming freshman class to register for fall semester classes.
+Our preference is that you attend SOAR Freshman 1 — The Statesboro Freshman 1 (SF1) session is June 1-2, 2020, and the Armstrong Freshman 1 (AF1) session is June 4-5.
+Attending this first session on your campus will allow you to be among the first of the incoming freshman class to register for fall semester classes.

-To register for SOAR, please do so online at https://admissions.georgiasouthern.edu/orientation/.
+To register for SOAR, please do so online at your Status Check page: https://my.georgiasouthern.edu/portal/admissions/index.php

 Honors Living Learning Community and Housing

-As a new freshman honors student, you have the opportunity to live in the Honors Living-Learning Community either in Centennial Place on the Statesboro Campus or in Windward Commons on the Armstrong Campus.
+As a first-year Honors student, you have the option to live in the Honors Living-Learning Community (LLC) located in Centennial Place (Statesboro Campus) or Windward Commons (Armstrong Campus).

 By living surrounded by other students just as dedicated to their academic pursuits, your drive to succeed will be fueled and matched.
 Lifelong friendships and networks are formed in the residence halls, and living in the Honors Community will give you proximity to your classmates from honors courses as you form study groups, hold movie nights, or just hang out and debate the big ideas until the wee hours.